A key departure, a lawsuit: Just another dramatic week at Uber.

 "It’s time for a new chapter, and the right leader for our next phase of growth," he told employees.
 "Despite rumors I’m sure you’ve seen in the news, Travis is not returning as CEO.
 We are committed to hiring a new world-class CEO to lead Uber."

-Yet another sign Uber is looking to turn the page and move on to its next phase: Ryan Graves, an early Uber employee and the only other person to serve as the company's chief executive, resigned on Thursday from his position as senior vice president of global operations.
+Yet another sign Uber is looking to move on to its next phase: Ryan Graves, an early Uber employee and the only other person to serve as the company's chief executive, resigned on Thursday as senior vice president of global operations.
 Graves said he plans to focus on his role as a member of the board, which includes choosing a new CEO.

 "In some ways my focus going forward will not actually change very much — it remains all about people, and it’s clear to me the stability of our board of directors, the selection of our new CEO, and the empowerment of our management team is what is needed most," he said.